WideRoger/data-train-in-the-cloud/README.md

   The `head -n 11 train_10k.csv` command, which shows the first 11 lines of any file, can be useful to glance at the top of the CSV (its buddy is the `tail` command).

-  Once you have retrieved the list of columns, you need to define the data type that you want to use for each of the columns (search for *big query schema data types*).
+  Once you have retrieved the list of columns, you need to define the data type that you want to use for each of the columns (search for *bigquery schema data types*).

   Then you would provide the full schema of the table to the command as an argument: `--schema "key:timestamp,fare_amount:float,..."`